 My personal favourite of the places featured here is the wisteria tunnel.
 Wisteria has been featured in Japanese art for hundreds of years, and their dangling jewelled blooms really are a sight to behold.
 You may be familiar with the sight of wisteria, the bold purple blooms hanging from the gnarly branches.
 You may not know that wisteria actually comes in a variety of shades, from pale white, to lilac and black purples.

 In Kawachi Fuji Garden, Kitakyushu the variety of wisteria is staggering.
 Kitakyushu is a city on Japan’s southern island Kyushu, which is also home to Nagasaki.
-The garden is a private garden, but you can enter for a small fee (ranging from 300 yen to 1000 yen, depending on the current state of the flowers).
+The garden is a private garden, but you can enter for a small fee ranging from 500 yen to 1,500 yen, depending on the current state of the flowers.
 Here you don’t just get the sights, but the sounds and scent too.
 The wisteria is very attractive to bumble bees, who fill the air with their lazy movements.
 Also, wisteria smells beautiful, so imagine walking through a tunnel of over 150 plants in bloom!
 I would recommend travelling here by taxi or car, there is a bus but it can get very, very crowded during the blooming period, especially when it coincides with Golden Week (late April-early May).